At a Glance

 2. Are induction cooktops better than gas?

 Yes.
 They are faster and have a greater range of temperature and simmer.
-Induction is safer as well because you need metal to activate the metal burner.
+Induction is also safer because you need metal to activate the metal burner.

 3. How does induction work?